MM2024submission2850/StructualMIA/README.md

 ### Requirements

-**A suitable conda environment named ldm can be created and activated with:
+**A suitable conda environment named ldm for running Latent Diffusion Model and Stable Diffusion can be created and activated with:

 conda env create -f environment.yaml